El Paso (song): Versions

 There have been three versions of Robbins' original recording of "El Paso": the original full-length version, the edited version, and the abbreviated version, which is an alternate take in stereo that can be found on the Gunfighter Ballads album.
 The original version, released on a 45 single record, is in mono and is around 4 minutes and 38 seconds in duration, far longer than most contemporary singles at the time, especially in the country genre.
 Robbins' longtime record company, Columbia Records, was unsure whether radio stations would play such a long song, so it released two versions of the song on a promo 45: the full-length version on one side, and an edited version on the other which was nearer to the three-minute mark.
 This version omitted a verse describing the cowboy's remorse over the "foul evil deed [he] had done" before his flight from El Paso.
 The record-buying public, as well as most disc jockeys, overwhelmingly preferred the full-length version.

 Cover versions

 "El Paso" frequently was performed by the Grateful Dead in concert.
-The song entered the band's repertoire in 1969, and remained there until the band's demise in 1995; in total, it was performed 389 times.
+The song entered the band's repertoire in 1969, and remained there until the band parted ways after Garcia's passing in 1995; in total, it was performed 389 times.
 It was sung by rhythm guitarist Bob Weir, with Jerry Garcia contributing harmony vocals.
 On the album Ladies and Gentlemen... the Grateful Dead, Bob Weir introduces the song as the Dead's "most requested number".
 Later post-Garcia groups such as Furthur, The Other Ones, and Dead & Company also performed the song, though not as often.

 Grady Martin released an instrumental version in 1965 on his Instrumentally Yours album.